VaggBout/MovieRama/README.md

 ### Database setup

 Before proceeding you will need an accessible running instance of Postgres with an empty database and a user who has access to it.
 If you don't have one you can spawn using [Docker](https://docs.docker.com/engine/install/) and the existing `docker-compose.yml` in the project.
-From the root folder of the project simply run:
+From the root folder of the project run:

 ```bash
 docker-compose -f docker/docker-compose.yml up -d db